 Some scientists claim they are essential for combating major human diseases, or detecting human toxins.
 Others claim the contrary, backed by thousands of patients harmed by pharmaceuticals developed using animal tests.
 Some claim all experiments are conducted humanely, to high scientific standards.
 Yet, a wealth of studies have recently revealed that laboratory animals suffer significant stress, which may distort experimental results.
 Where, then, does the truth lie?
 How useful are such experiments in advancing human healthcare?
 How much do animals suffer as a result?
 And do students really need to dissect or experiment on animals?

-It is therefore surprising that human benefits are usually uncritically assumed, rather than critically assessed on the basis of reliable evidence.
-This site provides peer-reviewed scientific studies and governmental reports which deliver accurate information about the impacts laboratory animals experience, the human benefits accruing from invasive animal research, and the potential offered by alternative research, testing and educational strategies.
+The resources available here provide accurate information about some of the impacts laboratory animals experience, the human benefits accruing from invasive animal research, and the potential offered by alternative research, testing and educational strategies.